 Kuvale puli or puli koddel is a Konkani delicacy.
 A coconut based curry that is sweet, spicy, sour and full of flavour with juicy ash gourds in them that are yum!
 Ash gourds in this curry take up the amazing flavour and taste of the delicious curry and are a real pleasure to eat.

 Ash gourd, winter melon or white gourd is a very healthy vegetable called as kuvale in Konkani.
-Kuvale puli or puli koddel is a Konkani dish usually prepared on special occasions and is served with steaming hot rice rice for lunch, dinner.
+Kuvale puli or puli koddel is a Konkani dish usually prepared on special days and is served as a side dish with steaming hot rice rice for lunch, dinner.
 Black sesame seeds used give a reddish brown colour to this curry.

-2. Chop ash gourd into big cubes and cook them closed until done using 1 cup of water.
-You need not add lots of water or enough water to dip all the ash gourds.
+2. Chop ash gourd into big cubes and cook them closed until done using 3/4th cup of water.
+You need not add lots of water or enough water to dip all the ash gourd as they'll give out water on cooking.

-P.S: You can also pressure cook ash gourd for just a whistle with salt and one cup water.
+P.S: You can also pressure cook ash gourd for just a whistle with salt, jaggery and one cup water.
 But you gotta be careful not to overcook it.
-We want firm pieces of ash gourds in the curry to enjoy them, not mushy, overcook ash gourd pieces.
+We want firm pieces of ash gourds in the curry to enjoy them, not mushy, over cooked ash gourd pieces.

 Whilst your ash gourd is cooking prepare the masala.